wp-plugins/external-featured-image/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Bug fix.
+You can now set regular featured images under all circumstances (thanks _rprose_ for reporting the bug!).

 = 1.0.3 =
 * Improved image sizing.
 Now, the plugin uses the sizes the theme defines and tries to scale and crop the external image for its proper display.